NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Experiments

 \subsubsection{Implementation Details}

-We fine-tune Qwen2.5-7B-Instruct-1M and Qwen2.5-1.5B to obtain Graph-R1-7B and Graph-R1-1.5B, respectively, using PyTorch on 8 NVIDIA H100 (80GB) GPUs.
-In the Long CoT SFT stage, we leverage Ring Flash Attention within the 360-LLaMA-Factory framework \cite{360-llama-factory} for efficient LLM fine-tuning.
-In this stage, we employ a batch size of 8 and a cosine learning rate scheduler with an initial rate of $1\times10^{-5}$ and a warmup ratio of 0.1, training the model for 2 epochs.
-To accommodate long-chain reasoning, we set the context length to 128,000 tokens and a zigzag-ring sequence parallel size of 8.
-In the RL stage, we adopt the Verl framework~\cite{sheng2024hybridflow} with the following fixed hyper-parameters: a batch size of 128, a PPO mini-batch size of 32, a rollout number of 8, a sequence parallel size of 4, a KL coefficient of $1\times10^{-3}$, and a learning rate of $1\times10^{-6}$.
-Other hyper-parameters are dynamically adjusted during training.
-The training follows a curriculum learning strategy with five stages, each trained for a single epoch.
-In each stage, we construct a mixed dataset containing 3,000 training samples per task, selected to match the target difficulty level.
-For TSP and GED, difficulty levels 1–5 correspond to instances with 5–9 nodes (increasing by one node per level).
-For MCP, levels 1–5 correspond to graphs with 5–6, 7–8, 9–10, 11–12, and 13–14 nodes, respectively.
-The maximum response lengths for the five stages are 4,096, 5,120, 6,144, 7,168, and 8,192 tokens, respectively.
-The temperature is fixed at 1.0 for the first three stages and increased to 1.1 and 1.2 in the fourth and fifth stages, respectively.
-More implementation details can be found in Appendix \ref{app:implementation}.
+We fine-tune Qwen3-8B and Qwen2.5-7B-Instruct-1M to obtain \model-8B and \model-7B, respectively, using PyTorch on 8 NVIDIA A800 (80GB) GPUs.
+Training is conducted with the Verl framework~\cite{sheng2024hybridflow}.
+In the Long-CoT SFT stage, we train for two epochs with a batch size of 8, a cosine learning rate scheduler with an initial learning rate of $1\times10^{-5}$ and a warmup ratio of 0.1, and a context length of 128k tokens.
+In the RL stage, we adopt the GRPO algorithm with a batch size of 128, a PPO mini-batch size of 32, a rollout number of 8, a sequence parallel size of 4, a KL coefficient of $1\times10^{-3}$, a learning rate of $1\times10^{-6}$, a maximum response length of 8192, and a temperature of 1.0.
+More implementation details are provided in Appendix~\ref{app:implementation}.